Welcome!

 About The Lab

 In my laboratory, we investigate the enormous biodiversity of bacterial life present in a number of wide-ranging habitats.
-Although we employ molecular techniques to study microorganisms, we also appreciate the traditional skills of the microbiologist.
-It is only in the seamless use of both traditional microbiological and modern molecular techniques that we can begin to understand the complex interrelationships of organisms.
+Although we employ molecular techniques to study microorganisms, we also appreciate the traditional skills of cultivation and characterization of microorganisms.
+It is only in the seamless use of both traditional microbiological and modern molecular techniques that we can begin to understand the complex interrelationships of organisms between eachother and host animals.
 We are interested not only in the vast array of microorganisms and the habits they frequent but also in the shifts in population structures occurring due to changes in environmental conditions or particular stresses placed upon a particular ecosystem and the interplay of microorganisms within the biosphere.

 Systematics, a fundamental discipline underpins the science of microbiology, provides a framework allowing for the classification, nomenclature and identification of strains.
-My expertise is in microbial systematics spanning a 35-year period and I have been responsible or associated with the naming or re-classification of over 140 bacteria that includes 2 families, 40 genera and almost 100 species.
+My expertise is in microbial systematics spans almost 40 yrs and I have been responsible or associated with the naming or re-classification of over 140 bacteria that includes 2 families, 40 genera and almost 100 species.
 The focus of much of my work is with the gastrointestinal tract of both humans and animals.
 I have made and continue to make significant contributions to the taxonomy of several economic and complex groups that include Clostridium and Lactobacillus.
 I am now consulted on a regular basis for my opinion or invited for collaboration on a wide range of organisms.
-This includes multiple book chapters (24) to some of the preeminent resources for microbial identification and taxonomy that includes Bergey’s Manual of Systematic Bacteriology, The Prokaryotes, and Biodiversity and Taxonomy of the Lactic Acid Bacteria.
+This includes multiple book chapters to some of the preeminent resources for microbial identification and taxonomy that includes Bergey’s Manual of Systematic Bacteriology, The Prokaryotes, Biodiversity and Taxonomy of the Lactic Acid Bacteria and the Manual of Clinical Microbiology.
 Through these associations I collaborate on a regular basis with many recognized leaders in gut microbiology.

 Research Focus